Located in southern Illinois, across the Mississippi River from St. Louis, are the remnants of a civilization.

 The main part of the adobe buildings at Taos Pueblo was built prior to the year 1400, but people from the Tiwa-speaking tribe have actually called the Taos area home for at least 1,000 years.
-This is one reason that Taos Pueblo is both a National Historic Landmark and a UNESCO World Heritage Site.
+This is one reason that Taos Pueblo is both a National Historic Landmark and a United States UNESCO World Heritage Site.

 Taos Pueblo isn’t just ancient history, though – it’s also living history.
 UNESCO recognizes Taos Pueblo for its traditional architecture, yes, but it also recognizes “the living culture of its community.”
 I got a taste of this living culture by taking a free walking tour of the pueblo led by a local guide.